wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 Infrastructure and application monitoring using Prometheus</a>  at Devox UK May 17, 2017 by Marco Pas

+LinuxAcademy video hands-on courses:

-LinuxAcademy video hands-on: <a target="_blank" href="https://beta.linuxacademy.com/#/hands-on-labs/details/fe6f98da-ab26-48a6-9b58-edc6b3c1d808">Monitoring Infrastructure and Containers with Prometheus</a>: Prometheus is able to monitor our infrastructure and applications at multiple levels: on the host itself, on any containers, and on the application.
-In this hands-on lab, we're going to address the first two options for monitoring: our virtual machine host and our containers.
-We'll first set up monitoring for our virtual machine by using Prometheus's Node Exporter, and then we'll set up container monitoring for the provided container using Google's cAdvisor.
-By the time we're done, we'll be able to view metrics across two levels of our system in Prometheus to track changes and view trends on our systems.
+* <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/1/module/329">Monitoring Infrastructure and Containers with Prometheus</a>: Prometheus is used to monitor infrastructure and applications at multiple levels: on the host itself, on any containers, and on the application.
+This hands-on lab addresses monitoring of virtual machine host and containers.
+It begins by setting up monitoring for a virtual machine using Prometheus's Node Exporter.
+Then set up container monitoring for the provided container using Google's <strong>cAdvisor</strong>.

+   View metrics in Prometheus across two levels of a system to track changes and view trends.

+* <a target="_blank" href="https://beta.linuxacademy.com/#/hands-on-labs/details/fe6f98da-ab26-48a6-9b58-edc6b3c1d808">DevOps Monitoring Deep Dive</a> by Elle Krout
+references an <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/ProjectForethought.html">interactive Lucid diagram called "ProjectForethought"</a> for the NodeJs simple to-do list program called Forethought that is the subject of monitoring.

+   Create within Linux Academy's <a target="_blank" href="https://playground.linuxacademy.com/server-list">Servers in the cloud</a>, the "DevOps Monitoring Deep Dive" distribution in a small-sized host.
+It contains a Dockerized Ubuntu (18.04 Bionic Beaver LTS).

+   So `apt-get` commands are used to install <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/2/module/329">Prometheus</a>, <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/3/module/329">Alertmanager</a>, and <a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/4049/lesson/4/module/329">Grafana</a>.

+   <tt>docker run --name ft-app -p 80:8080 -d forethought</tt>

+   The infrastructure is monitored by using Prometheus's Node Exporter and viewed statistic about our CPU, memory, disk, file system, basic networking, and load metrics.
+Also monitored are contrainers being using on virtual machines.

+   Once infrastructure monitoring is up and running, the basic Node.js application uses a Prometheus client libary to track metrics across the app.

+   Finally, add recording and alerting rules, build out a series of routes so any alerts created get to their desired endpoint.

+   The course also looks at creating persistent dashboards with Grafana and use its various graphing options to better track data.